-The University of Georgia (UGA) is pleased to announce the national search for the position of Executive Director of the University Health Center.
-UGA is seeking a visionary and accomplished leader with extensive healthcare experience and the professional stature to oversee a complex and integrated healthcare operation providing medical, mental health, and counseling services; health promotion and educational outreach programs; and clinical specialties and support services to a diverse student population of approximately 40,000 students.
-This is an outstanding opportunity to shape the future of a comprehensive, accredited, student health center located in a beautiful campus environment in Athens, Georgia.
-The incoming Executive Director is expected to inspire staff and students with a strong vision for student-centered healthcare and to raise the profile of UGA’s health and wellness programs and services as a national model of excellence.
+The University of Georgia (UGA) is pleased to announce a national search for the position of Executive Director of the University Health Center.
+UGA is seeking a visionary and accomplished leader with extensive healthcare administration experience to oversee a complex and integrated healthcare operation providing medical, mental health, and counseling services; health promotion and educational outreach programs; and clinical specialty and support services to a diverse population of over 40,000 students.
+This is an outstanding opportunity to shape the future of a comprehensive, accredited student health center that is poised to serve as a national model of excellence.

-The programs and services of the University Health Center (UHC) require a strong focus on enhancing the student experience and supporting student success.
-Following the retirement of the current Executive Director, notable opportunities for the incoming Executive Director include: providing visible campus and public health leadership for the institution; effectively addressing the health and well-being needs of UGA’s increasingly diverse student population, including leading efforts to further diversify the UHC staff; partnering with colleagues throughout campus to proactively enhance the well-being and success of UGA students; supporting the professional growth and success of a talented UHC staff; shepherding the ongoing expansion of the Fontaine Center for alcohol awareness and education; assuring the continued fiscal health of the Health Center in a primarily fee-supported, public institutional environment; cultivating and engaging donors; and continuing to enhance the national visibility of the Health Center.
+The programs and services of the University Health Center (UHC) require a strong focus on enhancing the student experience and supporting student well-being and success.
+Notable opportunities for the incoming Executive Director include: providing visible campus and public health leadership for the institution; effectively addressing the health and well-being needs of UGA’s increasingly diverse student population, including leading efforts to further diversify the UHC staff; partnering with colleagues throughout campus to proactively enhance the well-being and success of UGA students; supporting the professional growth and success of a talented UHC staff; assuring the continued fiscal health of the Health Center in a primarily fee-supported, public institutional environment; cultivating and engaging donors; and continuing to enhance the national visibility of the Health Center.

-The successful candidate will have a demonstrated commitment to high-quality patient-centered healthcare in higher education, direct experience in a multidisciplinary practice model, and a significant and visible record of being an innovative leader and effective manager in healthcare delivery.
+Competitive candidates will demonstrate a commitment to high-quality, patient-centered healthcare in higher education, experience in an integrated and multidisciplinary practice model, and a significant and visible record of being an innovative leader and effective manager in healthcare delivery.
 Candidates must have a collaborative and strategic spirit, with the disposition to engage effectively with colleagues across all areas in the Division of Student Affairs and external partnering units.
-The Executive Director must demonstrate excellent cultural competence and sensitivity, and the ability to work well with and support diverse groups to ensure that the services are inclusive and meet the needs of all community members.
+The Executive Director must demonstrate the ability to work well with and support diverse groups to ensure services are inclusive and meet the needs of all community members.